wp-plugins/wurfl-image-tailor-connector/readme.txt

 = Is the WURFL Image Tailor service free? =

 So far yes it is, but refer to http://web.wurfl.io/#wit for more info on this.
 This plugin is in no way affiliated to the service itself.
 It is a simple connector.

+= Is the WURFL Image Tailor service stable? =

+Well, not totally.
+We have seen it producing 503 errors in some random cases.

 == Screenshots ==